 - Wi-Fi: Wi-Fi is a connection module that allows your device to connect to wireless internet, routers, or networks around you.

-- Cellular: The cellular service that allows your device to access a mobile network, both for calling and data connection.
+- Cellular: A cellular service that allows your device to access a mobile network for calling and data connection.

 - Bluetooth: This is another wireless function that facilitates connectivity between your device and other devices around you, including another device, a computer, or peripherals.

-- GPS: This smartphone feature is an advanced system that helps to determine your exact location, speed of travel, and elevation using satellites orbiting the planet.
+- GPS: This smartphone feature is an advanced system that helps to determine your exact location, travel speed, and elevation using satellites orbiting the planet.